zerotonin/pyVISOR/README.md

 Then start the GUI as described above.

+### Autosave ethograms

+The scorer can periodically persist in-progress ethograms so that annotations survive crashes or accidental exits.
+Open the **Analysis** tab and enable the *Autosave* row to configure:

+- **Enable autosave** – turns periodic snapshots on or off.
+- **Interval** – how often snapshots are written (in minutes).
+The GUI stores the value per user and applies it the next time the scorer starts.
+- **Target directory** – where autosave artifacts are stored (defaults to `~/.pyvisor/autosaves`).
+Each cycle updates `autosave_latest.pkl` and `autosave_latest.txt` and archives timestamped `.pkl` snapshots so you can roll back to earlier states.

+Autosave runs continuously while the scorer is open.
+You can tweak the settings even during an active scoring session; the background writer applies changes immediately.

 ### Create a local conda environment

 Use the provided `environment.yml` to create an isolated workspace with all